IBM/aspera-cli/docs/README.erb.md

 ### <a name="multisession"></a>Support of multi-session

-Multi session, i.e. starting a transfer of a file set using multiple sessions is supported on "direct" and "node" agents, not yet on connect.
+Multi session, i.e. starting a transfer of a file set using multiple sessions (one ascp process per session) is supported on "direct" and "node" agents, not yet on connect.

 * when agent=node :